joearcher/poosh/README.md

 	}
 }
 ````
 The POST headers must contain an `authorization` header who's value is a token.
 The token should be an SHA1 hash of the SERVER_SECRET and the JSON encoded payload.
-In PHP this would look like
+In PHP this process would look like:

 ````
-$secret = 'yugdki8U89Jikkjs'
+$secret = 'thisisthesharedsecret'
 $payload = json_encode(['key1' => 'value1', 'key2' => 'value2']);
 $token = sha1($secret.$payload);
 ````

 This ensures that push message requests can only come from a server which has the shared secret, and that the payload cannot be modified in transit without the token being incorrect.

+The POST request should also include a `content-type: application/json` header so the body is correctly decoded by Poosh.